Befriend Your Sadness

 Does your sadness need a hug?
 A nap?
 Some alone time?
 A cup of hot chocolate?

 As long as you don't reject your sadness, it will normally calm down.
-As you sit with your sadness, be curious so that it can show you what to do next.
+As you sit with your sadness, be curious (not critical) so that it can show you what to do next.

 Sadness arrives to help you honor a loss, accept a change, or just open up to the present moment.